-Figure 6.
-The relationship between the change in OHI score per country from 2012 to 2016 and the change in the country’s rank over that time.
-Black line is the linear regression slope.
-Shaded area illustrates cases where roughly the same change in score can result in very different change in rank; note also cases where the same change in rank can result from very different changes in scores (not highlighted).
+Fig 6.
+Relationship between change in OHI score and rank.

-Figure 1.
+The change in each country’s OHI score and rank was calculated from 2012 to 2016.
+Black line is the linear regression slope estimate.
+A comparison of the Republique du Congo and Gilbert Islands (Kiribati) illustrates how roughly the same change in score (-7.52 vs. -7.89, respectively) can result in a very different change in rank (-12 vs. -78); note also cases where the same change in rank can result from very different changes in scores (not highlighted).
+Blue points indicate regions that had a decrease in score but an increase in rank (N=12); and red points indicate an increase in score and decrease in rank (N=4).